 Referrals from physicians, other healthcare providers, and agencies are welcome.
-A referral from a physician is not necessary for a memory assessment, and many patients we see are self-referred or referred by a family member.
+No referral is necessary for a memory assessment.
 We specialize in the evaluation of memory loss, Alzheimer's disease and related illnesses such as frontotemporal lobe dementia and vascular dementia, and mild cognitive impairment.
 We have the expertise for complex or unusual cases, and are happy to provide second opinions.
-We have bilingual staff who can answer questions of Spanish speaking callers.

 Costs for diagnostic evaluations and professional services may vary on an individual basis.
 Please contact us for more information.
 Often, tests performed outside of our CADC may be necessary to complete a diagnostic workup, such as laboratory tests and/or brain scans.

 Our Center is part of the UCSF Fresno Alzheimer’s Disease Research Center.
 We have an active Autopsy program that any patient may enter after diagnosis.
 We follow these patients over many years.
 We refer interested patients to clinical trials evaluating new ways of treating and diagnosing Alzheimer's disease.
 We also refer patients to studies of aging, and how different factors may protect against or accelerate mental decline in old age.
 Depending on your eligibility you may be invited to take part in one or more of these studies.